kixxauth/Fireworks-Project-Website/README.md

 This is the source code repository for the [www.fireworksproject.com][1] website.
 It is hosted on the [Google App Engine platform in the Python runtime][2].

+For more information, check out the [project wiki](http://github.com/FireworksProject/www.fireworksproject.com/wiki)

 Quickstart for hackers and explorers:
 -------------------------------------

 #### 1. Make sure you have Python installed on your computer.

-Keep in mind that the App Engine environment runs python 2.5.2 and you might want to run the same version. [code.google.com/appengine/docs/python/runtime.html#Pure_Python][3]
+Keep in mind that the App Engine environment runs python 2.5.2 and you might want to run the same version. [code.google.com/appengine/docs/python/runtime.html#Pure_Python]([http://code.google.com/appengine/docs/python/runtime.html#Pure_Python)

 #### 2. Download and install the App Engine SDK.